Akkatecture/Documentation/content/docs/walkthrough/your_first_specifications.md

 }
 ```

 > We have a command that actually produced two events as the outcome of its sucessful execution.
-This is quite normal and can happen from time to time.
-One successful command does not necessarily mean one event being emitted.
+This is quite ok and can happen from time to time.
+One successful command does not necessarily that only one event can be emitted.
 Transfering money reduces the account balance and charges a fee.
-For auditing purposes this is a good thing to have.
+For auditing purposes, it is a good to have these as separate events.

-And finally we need to handle the receiving of money from `ReceiveMoneyCommand`.
+Finally we need to handle the receiving of money from `ReceiveMoneyCommand`.

 ```csharp
 public bool Execute(ReceiveMoneyCommand command)